 To solve any of these situations it is often necessary to resort to aesthetic facets in ceramic or composite resin.
 For facet rehabilitation, the doctor makes a first consultation in which he causes a wear of the dental surface and then makes a mold; In this consultation the patient is placed with the provisional facets.
 Subsequently the mold made is sent to the laboratory where the facets are made.

-The facets are placed in a posterior consultation and after verification of all aesthetic and functional parameters.
+The facets are then placed in a posterior consultation, after verification of all aesthetic and functional parameters.

 Bleaching of Vital and Non-Vital Teeth

-Currently the home treatment performed by the patient under the supervision of the doctor is the most common.
-From the molds are executed the trays, which the patient fills with bleaching gel and which will be placed daily for the period of time indicated by the doctor; this procedure should be done on average for 2 weeks.
-The treatment time can vary and depends on some factors among which the original color (darker colors tend to take more days to bleach).
-One important information that has to be known to the patient before is that tooth whitening only works on natural teeth, and this means that existing restorations, crowns and / or bridges do not bleach and may have to be replaced after tooth whitening.
+Currently, the home treatment performed by the patient under the supervision of the doctor is the most common.
+From the molds are executed the trays, which the patient fills with bleaching gel before placing them daily for the period of time indicated by the doctor; this procedure should be done on average for 2 weeks.
+The treatment time can vary and depends on some factors, among which is the original color (darker colors tend to take more days to bleach).
+One important information that has to be known to the patient before is that tooth whitening only works on natural teeth, which means that existing restorations, crowns and / or bridges do not bleach and may have to be replaced after tooth whitening.

 In the case of non-vital teeth, ie "devitalized" teeth, internal bleaching must necessarily be performed by the physician, since it is necessary to introduce the bleaching agent into the tooth and then to place a temporary restoration during the period that the gel bleach is working.

-In some cases, tooth whitening may not have the desired results for the patient, and in these cases it is necessary to resort to other aesthetic rehabilitation techniques such as dental veneers.
+In some cases, tooth whitening may not have the desired results for the patient.
+In these cases it is necessary to resort to other aesthetic rehabilitation techniques such as dental veneers.